cjuliani/opencv-edge-detection-multisource-control/README.md

-# opencv-edge-detection-multisource-control
-Edge detection from multi-source images with multi-control board
+# Edge detection from multi-source images with multi-control board

+This demo was initially developed to detect fractures from a topography using hill-shading effects and terrain attributes (e.g. slope).
+The algorithm can take into consideration multiple images so that edges detected can be controlled visually with control parameters e.g. contrast, bluring and edge sensitivity.
+Parameters can be modulated for every base image used in the detection.

+*Make sure you use Python 3.x and OpenCV version 2.*